rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 Once the consumer has exceeded the maximum of number of retries, we want to move the message to an error queue so that we do not lose it and it can be handled separately.

-SCS RabbitMQ binder allows to configure a queue with a dead-letter-queue.
+SCS RabbitMQ binder allows us to configure a queue with a dead-letter-queue.
 All we need to do is add a `autoBindDlq: true` to the consumer channel.
 Check out [application-dlq](reliable-consumer/src/main/resources/application-dlq.yml).